Biggest Data Breach Threat: Your Employees

 Dec 8, 2020 8:15:00 AM / by Ryan Short

 2020 has been a banner year for highlighting the visceral relevance of cybersecurity.
-Risk mitigation is being discussed regularly, but firms cannot eliminate their biggest source of risk: employees.
+Risk mitigation is being discussed regularly, but law firms cannot eliminate their biggest source of risk: employees.

 What follows is a brief survey of topics that can trip up even the most well-meaning employees (let alone the less-diligent team members) and some areas where IT and legal leadership can collaborate to protect the business, its customers, and its employees.